Tyrn/wei/robn.typ

 #part("Part Four", "Part four is where things start to get really interesting")
 #lorem(100)

+#chapter("Chapter One")[
-#chapter("Chapter One", "content for the first chapter in part four.
-Hold onto your hats!")
+Content for the first chapter in part four.
+Already we are boldly launched upon the deep; but soon we shall be lost in its unshored, harbourless immensities.
+Ere that come to pass; ere the Pequod’s weedy hull rolls side by side with the barnacled hulls of the leviathan; at the outset it is but well to attend to a matter almost indispensable to a thorough appreciative understanding of the more special leviathanic revelations and allusions of all sorts which are to follow.
+]
 #lorem(100)

 #chapter("Chapter Two", "content for the second chapter in part four.
 Brace yourselves!")